LeoJrTheTanooki/WeatherApp/README.md

 Size of the page should be bigger to match the figma Page is very laggy, in part due to lots of console logging of data as well as a lot of string use Overall very good, but could def use some work in a few places, especially to improve performance.

+## Note from developer
+Was able to at least comment out console logs, still needs improvements in other areas.